-No—your Rackspace account team will not troubleshoot your code/programs.
+No—your Rackspace account team will not troubleshoot your program code.

-New managed cloud servers include a basic Rackspace Cloud Backup configuration that backs up directories that commonly contain user data weekly, but is not set up by default as a full system backup.
+New Cloud Servers with the Managed Cloud Service Level include a basic Rackspace Cloud Backup configuration that backs up directories that commonly contain user data weekly.
+The default backup profile is not a full system backup.
 Our support team can assist you with adding more locations to the backup profile or changing the time interval between backups.

 Cloud Backup stores its archives in Cloud Files, so standard storage and bandwidth costs for Cloud Files do apply.
 Deleting a cloud server will not delete associated backup archives in Cloud Files - they must be manually removed.

 Since the managed service is offered at the account level, every cloud product in the account receives the managed service level.
-Therefore, if you want Cloud Servers or Cloud Databases (e.g. test environment) that do not have managed service and some that do, you will need to have a separate account for the Cloud products without a managed service level.
+Therefore, if you want Cloud Servers or Cloud Databases that do not have managed service and some that do, you will need to have a separate account for the Cloud products without a Managed Cloud Service Level.

 During the upgrade process, Rackspace will:

 Yes, the same way you are currently able to link your Managed Hosting accounts and your cloud accounts.

 You can contact the Rackspace Managed Cloud Service Level account team via chat, phone or by submitting a ticket online.
 The phone number and links to all of these options are accessible in the Cloud Control Panel.

 We only allow upgrades to a Rackspace Managed Cloud Service Level account at this time.
 If you wish to remove the managed service, a new account will need to be created and new Cloud Servers and Cloud Databases built.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License